syncfusion-content/maui-docs/MAUI/Popup/Popup-Events.md

 To handle the Decline button,

 * Derive a class from `ICommand`, and implement the `ICommand` interface.
-* To prevent popup from closing, return false in the `CanExecute()` override method and the `Execute()` override method will not be fired.
+* To prevent the popup from closing, return false in the `CanExecute()` override method and the `Execute()` override method will not be fired.
 * Else return true in the `CanExecute()` override method and do the required operations in the `Execute()` method.
-* Now create a property of your custom command type in the view model class and initialize it.
+* Now, create a property of your custom command type in the view model class and initialize it.
 * Bind the property in the view model to the `SfPopup.DeclineCommand` in XAML.

 {% tabs %}